Northeastern-Electric-Racing/Embedded_Code/MPU/README.md

 ### Pedals
-1. Two sensors for brake and accelerator (error checking)
+1. ~Two sensors for brake and accelerator (error checking)~
+2. Do something with accelerator and brake faults
-2. ~Sending MC messages~
+3. ~Sending MC messages~
-3. Brakelight
+4. Brakelight
-4. Take in temp and rerate maximum torque based on temp
+5. Take in temp and rerate maximum torque based on temp

 ### DriverIO
 1. ~SS Button(Turn on car by sending MC message)~